Grants and scholarships are a form of gift aid, which means that they do not need to be paid back.

 Scholarships for Continuing Students

-Carthage offers continuing students an opportunity to compete for merit awards, such as Heritage Scholarships, Departmental Honors, Service Fellowships, and selected endowed scholarships.
-These require faculty recommendation and may have additional stipulations as developed by the department donor.
+Carthage offers continuing students an opportunity to compete for merit awards, such as Intellectual Foundations Scholarships, Departmental Honors, Service Fellowships, and selected endowed scholarships.
+These require faculty recommendations and may have additional stipulations as developed by the department donor.
 Students should watch The Bridge for scholarship news.
 Carthage also notifies students of outside scholarships through The Bridge and the financial aid website.

 Federal Pell Grant